AdamElitzur/Tiktok-watermark/README.md

 3. Performance:
    - Video processing happens on the backend to avoid mobile device limitations
    - Automatic cleanup reduces storage issues

+## Disclaimer

+This project is provided as-is for personal or educational use.
+I take no responsibility for how it is used or any damages it may cause.